rajiv03/DeepDrugV/README.md

 # DeepDrugV
-DeepDrugV constructs the voronoi diagram of protein binding site/pocket or ligand structure based on the 3D structure or 2D structure.
+DeepDrugV constructs the voronoi diagram (VD) of protein binding site/pocket or ligand structure based on the 3D  or 2D coordiante structure.